CSLewin/NeonSunset/NEON SUNET.md

 ##### Brawling

-The breadth of your martial arts knowledge is determined by **Style**, and the depth of your knowledge is determined by **Focus**.
-When you put your first skill point into Brawling, you begin with Style 1 and Focus 1 and must immediately dedicate your first area of expertise to increase either Style or Focus by an additional point.
+Your martial arts knowledge is determined by the **Breadth** and **Depth** of your studies.
+When you put your first skill point into Brawling, you begin with Breadth 1 and Depth 1 and must immediately dedicate your first area of expertise to increase either Breadth or Depth by an additional point.

-When you gain an additional area of expertise in Brawling, you must spend it to increase either your Style or Focus by one point.
-For example, at Brawling 6, you could have split your three areas of expertise into Style 3/Focus 2, or you could simulate an extreme focus on a single martial art as Style 1/Focus 4.
-You can spend a month in dedicated training to shift a point of Style to Focus, or vice versa.
-You cannot reduce either Style or Focus below 1.
+When you gain an additional area of expertise in Brawling, you must spend it to increase either your Breadth or Depth by one point.
+For example, at Brawling 6, you could have split your three areas of expertise into Breadth 3/Depth 2, or you could simulate an extreme focus on a single martial art as Breadth 1/Depth 4.
+You can spend a month in dedicated training to shift a point of Breadth to Depth, or vice versa.
+You cannot reduce either Breadth or Depth below 1.

-When attacking or defending against a Brawling attack from another character for the first time, both fighters roll **1d6+Style**.
-Whomever rolls highest has the technical edge and gains a number of advantages equal to their **Focus** to all Brawling attack and defense rolls made against this particular opponent.
+When defending against a Brawling attack from another character for the first time, both fighters roll **1d6 + Breadth**.
+Whomever rolls highest has the technical edge and gains a number of advantages equal to their **Depth** to all Brawling attack and defense rolls made against this particular opponent.
 You are encouraged to yell things like "YOUR STEEL TIGER STYLE IS NO MATCH FOR MY DIESEL BOAR STANCE."

-You automatically win Style checks against nameless NPCs.
-Regardless of prior outcomes, reroll the Style check at the start of a new encounter with the same opponent.
+You automatically win Breadth checks against nameless NPCs.
+Regardless of prior outcomes, reroll the Breadth check at the start of a new encounter with the same opponent.

 *Example: Morgan and Snake face off against each other, divested of all their guns and knives.
-Morgan, with a Brawling skill of 6 granting him three areas of expertise, has very broad training: Style 4, Focus 1.
-Snake has Brawling 6 as well, but has focused all of his areas of expertise into a single style: Style 1, Focus 4.
+Morgan, with a Brawling skill of 6 granting him three areas of expertise, has very broad training: Breadth 4, Depth 1.
+Snake has Brawling 6 as well, but has focused all of his areas of expertise into a single style: Breadth 1, Depth 4.
 Morgan charges Snake, and the two fighters both roll to see who has the edge.
 Morgan rolls 1d6+4.
 Snake rolls 1d6+1.
 If Morgan wins the roll, he'll enjoy a single advantage in all his attack and defense rolls involving Brawling against Snake.
 If Snake wins the roll, he'll enjoy **four** advantages in all his attack and defense rolls involving Brawling against Morgan.*

 ##### Manipulate

 When you manipulate someone, it's more than merely making a request; you are attempting to convince or compel them to speak or act.

 Attempting to manipulate someone uses the speaker's Manipulate skill + Charm stat.
 Resisting a manipulation attempt uses the target's Manipulate skill + Lore stat.
+While someone might claim to be wise, fearless, incorruptible, or possessed of an iron will, everyone has a weakness, and the Manipulate skill represents your ability to successfully navigate interpersonal resistance.
+While no human is immune to this skill, there are limits to the duration and effectiveness of its use; the Manipulate skill represents contextual coercion, not permanent mind control.

-NPCs cannot attempt manipulation skill checks against PCs; while NPCs can proffer whatever threats or offers the story requires, it is always up to the player to decide how convinced they are by an NPC's words.
+NPCs cannot attempt manipulation skill checks against PCs; while NPCs can propose whatever threats or offers the moment requires, it is always up to the player to decide how convinced they are by an NPC's words.

 There are four essential approaches to manipulation.
 To carry any weight, each approach requires evidence that your offer, statement, or trade is actually possible, and each approach has a general consequence for failing to follow through or otherwise getting caught:

 - **Deception** is an outright lie meant to convince.
 On a failed check, the target simply finds you unconvincing.
-Getting caught lying, however, will impose disadvantage to all future Manipulation attempts against the target.
+Getting caught lying, however, will impose -1d to all future Manipulation attempts against the target.
 - **Intimidation** compels the target through the threat or act of violence.
-A failed check requires you to carry out your threat or suffer disadvantage on all future Manipulation attempts against the target.
-If the target survives the encounter, they will generally look for a way to get back at you, directly or indirectly, for any harm inflicted.
+A failed check requires you to carry out your threat or suffer -1d on all future Manipulation attempts against the target.
+If the target survives the encounter, they will generally look for a way to get back at you, directly or indirectly, for any harm or embarrassment inflicted.
 - **Negotiation** trades one action for another.
 On a failed check, the target doesn't believe you have the means to carry out your end of the deal.
-If you succeed but fail to deliver, you suffer disadvantage on all future Manipulation attempts against the target.
-If they were particularly relying on your actions, they may seek additional recompense.
+If you succeed on your check but fail to deliver on your promises, you suffer -1d on all future Manipulation attempts against the target.
+If they were particularly reliant on your actions, they may seek additional recompense.
-- **Bribery** offers money or goods in exchange for action.
+- **Bribery** offers money or goods in exchange for action or information.
 On a failed check, the target is unconvinced that your offer is worth their time or risk.
 Even when successful, a wise target generally won't act until the bribe is delivered.
   - The value required to bribe someone is unpredictable.
 To eyeball an amount, the GM should roll 3d6 to find the base bribe, then multiply that by a value commensurate with the social class or sheer chutzpah of the target.
 The higher the bribe, the more likely that it will be requested in currency, rather than goods.
     - x $1-100 for the the destitute and desperate or the stable but poor.
     - x $100-1,000 for the comfortably employed, the rich, or government/corporate employees.